RueLaLa/auto-tagger/README.md

 # Local Testing

-To test the semver component locally, simply run the below command in the git directory in which you want to test:
+To test the semver component locally, install the python dependencies by running `pip install -r requirements.txt` where auto-tagger is checked out.

+Then, cd to the directory you want to test in and run the below command:
 ```
 DRYRUN=True GITHUB_SHA=$(git rev-parse HEAD) /path/to/auto-tagger/entrypoint.py
 ```